-Having a safety plan is helpful for women staying in abusive relationships, as they are leaving and after they have left.
+Having a safety plan is helpful for women staying in relationships in which they are being abused, as they are leaving and after they have left.
 Women are at the greatest risk of serious injury or harm around the time of separation.

 While your ex-partner’s behaviour is unpredictable and beyond your control, you can make a safety plan to help increase your safety and reduce your risks.
 Never minimize the safety concerns you may have.